Turmeric roasted cauliflower poppers are served with a cilantro chutney for an easy appetizer or side dish with lots of bright color and flavor.

 - ¼ teaspoon freshly ground black pepper

-- 1 large or 2 small heads of cauliflower, cored and cut into florets
+- 1 large head of cauliflower, cored and cut into florets

 For the Cilantro Chutney: